jorgebucaran/hyperapp/docs/implementation-notes.md

 ### The Initial Render

-Before the initial render, fire the [load](/docs/events.md#load) event, pass it the `element` and save the result in `oldNode`.
+Before the initial render, fire [load](/docs/events.md#load), pass it the element and save the result in `oldNode`.

-This allows you to iterate the root child nodes inside `load` to return a virtual node we can use to [rehydrate](/docs/hydration.md) statically rendered DOM nodes.
+This allows you to iterate the root child nodes inside load and return a [virtual node](/docs/virtual-node.md) we can use for [hydration](/docs/hydration.md).

-If you don't return anything from load, [`emit`](#emit) will return the same data we pass it so we can invalidate both `oldNode` and `element`.
-Otherwise, [`patch`](#patch) will overwrite the first child node inside `appRoot`.
+If you don't return anything from an event, [`emit`](#emit) returns the same data we pass it.
+This way we can invalidate `oldNode` and `element`.
+Otherwise, [`patch`](#patch) will overwrite the first child node inside the root.

 Note that calling actions inside load will trigger a state update, but it will not cause the view to be rendered since we still haven't called `requestRender` at this point.

-We now call [`requestRender`](#requestRender) and this will cause the view to render on the next repaint.
+Call [`requestRender`](#requestRender) so the view is rendered on the next repaint.

-Finally, return `emit` to the caller, allowing you to communicate with your application from the outside via [events](/docs/events.md#interoperability).
+Finally, return `emit` to the caller.
+This allows you to communicate with the application from the outside via [custom events](/docs/events.md#custom-events).

 ### `initialize`

-Iterate `withActions` and save each wrapped action in `actions`.
-If the current action is not a function, recurse into the object.
+Iterate the supplied actions injecting our state update logic.
+If the current action is not a function, recurse into the namespace.

-Before calling an action, emit an [action](/docs/events.md#action) event with the action information and ignore its return value.
+Before calling an action, fire [action](/docs/events.md#action) with the action information and ignore the result.

-Call the action with the global `appState`, `appActions` and data payload you passed into the unwrapped function.
-Then fire a [resolve](/docs/events.md#resolve) event with the  result allowing you to manipulate it before triggering a state update.
+Inside the wrapped action, call the unwrapped action function with the global state, actions and data payload.
+Then fire [resolve](/docs/events.md#resolve) with the result allowing you to manipulate it before triggering a state update.

-If the result of an action is a function, we call it immediately with [`update`](#update), otherwise call `update` ourselves with the result.
+If the result of an action is a function, call it immediately with [`update`](#update), otherwise call `update` with the result.

 ### `render`

-Call the [view](/docs/view.md) function to produce a new [virtual node](/docs/virtual-node.md) and run [`patch`](#patch) with it and the `oldNode`.
-Save the new node in `oldNode` and the updated element for the next patch.
+Call the view to produce a new virtual node and run [`patch`](#patch) with it and the old node.
+Save the new node in `oldNode` for the next patch.

 Flush `globalInvokeLaterStack` and call each oncreate and onupdate event handler added during patching.